Daylily Rust Information Page

 • New spores re-start the cycle

 This animation illustrates the asexual cycle involving urediniospores ("summer" or "repeating" spores) which occurs on daylilies alone and can be repeated indefinitely while conditions are favourable.
 The complete life cycle of daylily rust includes a sexual stage and involves another plant, Patrinia.
 For a more detailed explanation of the asexual cycle shown above, click here.
-For a detailed description of the full life cycle including the sexual stage, click here.
-To see an animated version of the complete life cycle, click here.
+For an animated version of the complete life cycle see the next page.